kyouko-taiga/swift-thoughts/tutorial/03_functions_and_closures.md

 However, this is a bit deceiving, as this function doesn't solve the problem it was written for.
 Indeed, one would still have to assign its result to the variables it was supposed to swap.

-Hence, although often discouraged it is sometimes necessary to define mutable parameters in Swift, marking them as *inout*:
+Hence, although often recommended against, it is sometimes necessary to define mutable parameters in Swift, marking them as *inout*:

 ```swift